Last updated on February 11th, 2021 at 10:34 am

 Can you assist with SEIS and/or EIS advance assurance applications and how much does it cost?

 For the last few years we have applied for SEIS and/or EIS advance assurance on behalf of clients on a fixed fee basis.
-We currently charge a fixed fee of £1,000 plus VAT to advise on, produce and submit SEIS and EIS advance assurance applications (the same £1,000 plus VAT fee applies for dual SEIS and EIS applications, so best to apply for both SEIS and EIS advance assurance at the outset), unless there are particular complications that need to be addressed.
-Please bear in mind that some applications can require a lot more time and attention than others in order to be successful.
+We currently tend to charge a fixed fee of between £500 to £1,500 plus VAT to advise on, produce and submit SEIS and EIS advance assurance applications (the same fee applies for dual SEIS and EIS applications, so best to apply for both SEIS and EIS advance assurance at the outset), depending on the complexity involved.
+While some are very straightforward (e.g. a technology startup with no history) please bear in mind that some applications require a lot more time and attention than others in order to be successful.

-Our team of two solicitors and two paralegals currently submit between 5 and 10 SEIS/EIS advance assurance applications each month.
+Our SEIS/EIS team of three solicitors, three trainee solicitors and two paralegals currently submit between 5 and 10 SEIS/EIS advance assurance applications each month.
 We are used to resolving the common issues that arise and ensuring information is presented to HMRC in the right way and persuasive arguments are made which reference the relevant parts of HMRC’s own guidelines.

-Our work involves advising on meeting the qualifying criteria and how to deal with any unusual factors, ensuring we have all relevant information from you to make the application, filling in the relevant form, commenting on the supporting documents such as the business plan (and recommending changes where necessary) and drafting a comprehensive covering letter to go with the application so that HMRC are likely to approve it first time round without turning it down or coming back with further questions.
+Our work involves advising on meeting the qualifying criteria and how to deal with any unusual factors, ensuring we have all relevant information from you to make the application, filling in the relevant form, completing HMRC’s new questionnaire (effective from October 2019), commenting on the supporting documents such as the business plan (and recommending changes where necessary) and drafting a comprehensive covering letter to go with the application so that HMRC are likely to approve it first time round without turning it down or coming back with further questions.

 Additional SEIS/EIS and equity fundraising services